 To learn more about power engineering and careers paths, visit PanGlobal.

-In 2018, the annual wage range for full-time power engineers or process operators in Saskatchewan was $45,760 - $114,400 according to the Saskatchewan Ministry of the Economy.
+In 2022, the wage estimates for power engineers or process operators in Saskatchewan was $27.07-$59.00 per hour, according to the Saskatchewan Ministry of Immigration and Career Training.
 Employees may earn more or less depending on their employer, location, size of company, level of training, experience and hours worked.